 - FreeBSD

-- K3B, command line utils
+- K3B, command line utilities

 Aside from some initial setup quirks (devd changes to make sure users can access the CD devices), K3B works wonderfully.
 Of course the need for burning optical media is much, much less these days.